Structured Inverse-Free Natural Gradient: Memory-Efficient & Numerically-Stable KFAC: Structured inverse-free NGD

-It can be non-trivial to design such a sparse factor while maintaining downstream performance.
-For example, many well-known sparse factors such as tri-diagonal matrices do not satisfy our requirements as they are not closed under matrix multiplication.
-Moreover, it can be difficult to construct the projection map so that the orthonormalization condition of the Fisher block is satisfied.
+Many popular structures such as tri-diagonal matrices do not satisfy our requirements as they are not closed under matrix multiplication.
+Moreover, it can be difficult to construct the projection map to satisfy the orthonormalization condition.
+One subspace structure satisfying the requirements are upper/lower triangular matrices.
+The subspace projection $\smash{\hat{\Pi}_{K}}$ is a weighted extraction map since projecting the logarithm space onto a subspace is like projecting a dense square matrix onto a triangular matrix.
+Technically, we use